Are Meds Behind Sleepless Nights?

 - Selective serotonin reuptake inhibitors (SSRIs) used to treat depression

-Sedatives make you drowsy, causing you to nap, if taken during daytime hours.
-This can make it hard for you to fall asleep at night.
+Sedatives can make you drowsy.
+If drowsiness causes you to take long naps during the day, it could make it harder for you to fall asleep at night.
 Some medications used to treat depression or chronic pain can have this effect.
-Other sedating drugs include some antihistamines used to treat allergies.
+Some antihistamines used to treat allergies also cause drowsiness.
 Your doctor can help determine if your particular medication falls in this category.

-The effects of diuretics, which cause the kidneys to eliminate water, can last several hours.
-So you may have to urinate at night, which can interrupt your sleep.
+Diuretics, which cause the kidneys to eliminate water, may make you have to urinate at night.
+This can interrupt your sleep.
 These medications may be prescribed for treatment of high blood pressure or heart failure.

 What can you do to keep my medications from interfering with sleep?

 Talk with your doctor.
-If your medications are causing your sleep problems, there may be several things that he or she may suggest.
-Your doctor may:
+If your medications are causing your sleep problems, there could be several things that your doctor may suggest.
+They may:

 - Change the timing of your medication.
-For example, if one of your medications is sedating, perhaps you could take it at night.
+For example, if one of your medications is sedating, your doctor make suggest taking it at night.
 Medicines that have a stimulant effect could possibly be taken in the morning and may even help you be more alert during the day.
 You may also be able to avoid taking diuretics within a certain time of going to bed.

 - Switch medications.
 If you are still having trouble getting to sleep, talk to your doctor.
 It may be possible to switch to a different type of medication.